 A contractor’s insurance protects you against the cost of both damages and lawsuits.
 If during the renovation project, some kind of damage occurs to your home, you (or your insurer) won’t have to pay for repairs.
 Also, if one of the contractor’s employees is injured working on your project, you won’t be liable.

 What Kind/How Much Insurance?

-Taking steps to make sure your contractor is insured in North Carolina & New Jersey is just the beginning.
+Taking steps to make sure your contractor is insured in throughout the USA is just the beginning.
 You also need to make sure the contractor has adequate coverage and the right types of insurance.